-Data leak on Europol terror group investigations: Dutch TV
+Data leak on Europol terrorism investigations: Dutch TV

 Shoppers spent $3.45 billion on Cyber Monday on Samsung 4K TVs, PlayStation 4s and Barbie dolls among other products, marking the largest online sales day in U.S. history.

-AMSTERDAM Information on numerous international investigations into terrorism groups compiled by Europol was accidentally left online, unguarded by any password, a Dutch television programme reported on Wednesday.
+AMSTERDAM Information on numerous international investigations into terrorism groups compiled by Europol was accidentally left online, unguarded by any password, a Dutch television program reported on Wednesday.

 Europol, which helps European Union national police organizations cooperate, could not immediately be reached for comment.
-The television programme Zembla cited the Europol's adjunct director Wil van Gemert as acknowledging the incident.
+The television program Zembla cited the Europol's adjunct director Wil van Gemert as acknowledging the incident.

-According the programme, the leak was caused by a former employee who took dossiers home, against Europol policy, and put them on a hard drive connected to the Internet without realizing it was accessible to anyone.
+According the program, the leak was caused by a former employee who took dossiers home, against Europol policy, and put them on a hard drive connected to the Internet without realizing it was accessible to anyone.

 Zembla did not republish the dossier, which it said contained information about 54 different police investigations, including the names and telephone numbers of suspects.